oussamaouardini/WLASL-CLASSIFICATION/README.md

 The dataset used in this project is the "WLASL" dataset and it can be found [here](https://www.kaggle.com/datasets/risangbaskoro/wlasl-processed) on Kaggle

-Download the dataset and place it in data/ (in the same path as WLASL directory)
+Download the dataset and place it in data/ (if you place it in other location try to change data import location)